ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

                  select name;
 ```

 In the above code example, multiple ``let`` and ``where`` clauses are used to construct an array of strings names containing names of all persons, by concatenating their first and last names.
-The record entries whose first or last names have a length of zero are selected out by using the first and second combination of ``let`` and ``where`` clauses.
-The overall query expression follows the semantics like XQUERY FLWOR (for, let, where, order by, and return).
+The record entries whose first or last names have a length of zero are filtered out by using the first and second combination of ``let`` and ``where`` clauses.
+The overall query expression follows semantics like XQUERY FLWOR (for, let, where, order by, and return).

-You can think of the overall semantics like a pipeline, which starts off by generating a list of bindings in the first stage, and the subsequent stages take the bindings from the previous stage of the pipeline and outputs another set of variable bindings.
+You can think of the overall semantics like a pipeline, which starts off by generating a list of bindings in the first stage, and the subsequent stages take the bindings from the previous stage of the pipeline and output another set of variable bindings.

 ### Ordering